Homework – Relevant And Short, In Primary Schools

 If teachers set projects, the basic work needs to be done in the classroom.
 The teacher teaches in whole-class instruction.
 Some work can be carried out in the IT lesson.
 And some work at home – but not most of it and definitely not all of it.

 Children need direction and help with planning.
 They need help with collecting pictures or time to do their drawings.
 These are definitely not tasks to be set entirely as homework.
-Yet, many schools are doing this.
+Yet, many schools are NOT doing this.

 The older the class is, the more steps they can undertake alone.
 But this is not the case with the lower and middle grades.